bowens/PressPageDemo/README.md

 ## Todo / unimplemented features
 * This application is not yet translatable.
 * Users cached data does not have a user-friendly method of being cleared.
-* Cypress E2E tests assume the application is hosted at localhost on port 8000.
 * While the frontend uses a simple responsive design it has not yet been verified to work on mobile browsers such as iOS/Safari.
 * There is presently no WAI-ARIA support, and it has not yet been tested with JAWS, NVDA, or any other screen readers.